Call us for a quote on 0345 230 2323

 25 + £500

 As a general rule you cannot insure for a value above the purchase price for a horse/pony that has been recently purchased.
-Your insurance company will most probably advise you that the value can reviewed the value in 6 months when, for instance you may have built up a successful competition record.
+Your insurance company will most probably advise you that they can reviewed the value in 6 months when, for instance you may have built up a successful competition record.

-Mortality insurance only pays out if the horse needs to be euthanised immediately due to severe unrelenting pain.
+Basic mortality insurance only pays out if the horse needs to be euthanised immediately due to severe unrelenting pain.
 The British Equine Veterinary Association (BEVA) has issued guidelines for vets when dealing with mortality insurance, these can be grouped into three scenarios when a horse is euthanised from an insurance perspective:

 1. Immediate emergency euthanasia where a condition is so severe that immediate euthanasia is required to relieve incurable and excessive pain and no other options of treatment are available.